-Although plant hunters have searched the far corners of the earth for rare and beautiful shrubs for our gardens, this native azalea can still be placed at the top of any list of shrubs with brilliant spring blooms.
+Plant hunters have searched the far corners of the earth for rare and beautiful garden shrubs.
+This native azalea can still be placed at the top of any list of shrubs with brilliant spring blooms.

-Like other azaleas and rhododendrons, it requires an acid soil where hemlocks, pines and oaks abound, as well as a normal amount of soil moisture.
+Like other azaleas and rhododendrons, the flame azalea requires an acidic soil where hemlocks, pines and oaks abound.
+It also needs a normal amount of soil moisture.

 Given these two requirements, there is little else this ornamental azalea demands.
-Normally it grows no higher than 9 feet.
+Normally it grows no higher than 9′ feet tall.

-Fortunately for gardeners, the color of the flowers varies from a light yellow to a rich orange red.
-Most plants will have orange flowers, but where hundreds of seedlings are grown, the other colors will crop up.
+The color of the flowers varies from a light yellow to a rich orange-red.
+Most plants have orange flowers.
+Where hundreds of seedlings are grown, the other flower colors will crop up.

-Commercial propagators long ago realized the value of the yellow and reddish-flowered clones and began to propagate them asexually.
+Commercial growers realized the value of the yellow and reddish-flowered clones and propagated them.

 Propagating the flame azalea is best done by seed, which ripens in the dry capsules in the fall.

-It is cleaned and kept dry until early spring, when it is sown on a very fine layer of moist sphagnum moss.
+The cleaned seeds are kept dry until early spring, when it is sown on a very fine layer of moist sphagnum moss.

-Propagation by cuttings is extremely difficult and is best left to the experienced commercial propagator.
+Propagation by cuttings is difficult.
+Is best left to the experienced commercial propagators.

 The flame azalea blooms with some of the mock-oranges, beauty-bush and arrow-wood (in early June in New England).

-Its most important feature is its ability to retain its flowers in good condition in full sunshine for almost two weeks.
+Its most important feature is its ability to keep its flowers in good condition in full sun for almost two weeks.